Eliasfunction/golang_demo/Web crawler/readme.txt

 //Any files downloaded here shall be used for legitimate purposes.
 //The creator is not liable for joint damages.

-//In this project, the Downloader must ensure that it is used in good faith.
+//In this project, The downloader shall be used in good faith.